 8. Antec NX400 PC Case

 Antec makes a bunch of different case designs.
 This NX400 model is another affordable RGB case like the previous one with the main difference being that you can tell that Antec had airflow as one of their main focuses with this case design.

-Reason why is because it’s compatible with plenty of different fan and radiator configurations as well as having a decent front ventilation going on with the design as well.
+The reason why is because it’s compatible with plenty of different fan and radiator configurations as well as having decent front ventilation going on with the design as well.

 It actually comes with a single 120mm exhaust fan in the back that has ARGB lighting that goes along with the ARGB accent lighting with the case.

 There are two USB 3.0 ports and a single USB 2.0 port with the front panel.
 It also has basic audio jacks as well as a LED button to control the lighting of the case and the back fan.

 For storage, there are four SSD mounts and two HDD mounts so you’ll have plenty of room when it comes to adding storage.
 Video cards up to 330mm will fit with this case, it is a somewhat smaller design compared to the other cases here.

 The only downsides with this case are that, coming from other builders, the cable management isn’t the easiest to deal with and the case doesn’t come with any fan filters.
 It seems that this is the type of case that would better suit someone who has a bit of experience doing PC builds beforehand.

 All in all, this case has all of the base features you’d want out of a mid-budget case.